 Vern Sutton has collaborated with major musical organizations as a singer, actor, director and educator.
 He was a founding member of the Center Opera Company, which became the Minnesota Opera, and composers Dominick Argento, Robert Ward, Conrad Susa, Libby Larsen and others have written for his voice.
 For 36 years, he taught at the University of Minnesota School of Music, and for four summers he was artistic director of Opera in the Ozarks.
 At the Guthrie Theater, he has appeared in productions of A Christmas Carol and 1776.
 Vern was a guest on the very first broadcast of A Prairie Home Companion.

 Born in Italy to parents from Minnesota, Hilary Thavis grew up loving music — especially folk music — from Woody Guthrie to Italian folk singers like Fabrizio De André and Francesco De Gregori.
 But it was the blues that ultimately captured her attention.
-Now, she and her husband, Emiliano Martino, have a band called Gaia Groove, inspired by a variety of musical currents: blues, jazz, folk, rock, and Morricone-style Western melodies.
-In the past few years, Hilary Thavis & Gaia Groove have toured extensively in the United States as well as Europe, fine-tuning a repertoire of original and cover songs in both English and Italian.
-Their album, Trouble & Truth, was released in 2011.
+In the past years, she has toured extensively with the band Gaia Groove, performing in the United States as well as Europe and fine-tuning a repertoire of original and cover songs in both English and Italian.
+Her album, Trouble & Truth, is inspired by various musical currents, including blues, folk, jazz, and Ennio Morricone-style Western melodies.
+It was released in 2011.

 Butch Thompson is one of the most prominent musicians in traditional jazz.
 Born in Marine-on-St. Croix, Minnesota, he was playing Christmas carols on his mother's upright piano by age three, and began lessons at six.
 He picked up the clarinet in high school and led his first jazz group, “Shirt Thompson and His Sleeves,” as a senior.
 Still in his teens, he began making frequent visits to New Orleans to learn from veteran musicians like clarinetist George Lewis.
 He played American and European festivals and by 1974, he had become A Prairie Home Companion's house pianist.
 He has traveled the world, from Cairo to Tokyo, as a soloist and with his trio and eight-piece Jazz Originals Band.
 His many recordings include the Grammy-winning Doc Cheatham and Nicholas Payton on the Verve label and a long-running solo series on Daring Records of Boston.